PC4009 - Introduction to Research in Psychology (2021/22)

 1. Outline the importance of an understanding of research methods, the process of conducting research, and the nature of scientific enquiry.

-2. Describe different methods of doing psychological research and discuss their strengths, weaknesses and appropriateness for different research questions.
+2. Identify different methods of doing psychological research and demonstrate understanding of their strengths, weaknesses and appropriateness for different research questions.

 3. Demonstrate an awareness of the BPS Code of Human Research Ethics (2014) and how this is implemented in the design and conduct of psychological research.